Amman city guide: what to do + where to stay in Jordan’s captivating capital

 If you’re planning a trip to Petra or Wadi Rum, you’ll almost certainly fly into the Queen Alia Airport in Amman, but don’t make the mistake of rushing straight out of the city.
 Amman is a charming, walkable, and incredibly colourful capital that beautifully showcases the warmth and vibrance of Jordanian culture.

-We’ve been to Amman 4 times over the last couple years, and it’s truly become one of our favourite cities in the region!
+We’ve been to Amman 4 times over the last couple years, and it’s truly become one of our favourite cities in the world!
 This guide brings together everything we’ve learned from many repeat visits, including the best things to do in Amman, easy day trips beyond the city, our favourite restaurants, what local dishes to try, the best hotels, and a perfectly structured 3-day itinerary to tie it all together!

 Overview of Amman